greenpeace/gpes-sql-recipes/README.md

-# SQL Recipes
+# MySQL Recipes

-List of SQL snippets to analyse our database.
+List of MySQL snippets to analyse or fix our database.

 ## Exporting data from EN